joseferreira02/Computer-Security-Foundations/LogBooks/LOGBOOK12.md

 # LOGBOOK 12 - Sniffing and Spoofing Lab

+Note: There is an inconsistency in the IDs used in the commands because we had some problems with the VM while solving the tasks, making it necessary to reconfigure the VM.

 ## Task 1: Sniffing Packets

 ## Task 1.1.A

-After using the command `dockup` and verifying that the containers where working as expected, we created `sniffer.py`.
+After using the command `dcup` and verifying that the containers where working as expected, we created `sniffer.py`.

 Following the guide, we changed the interface in the example with the Host VM one (SEED).